How to Talk to Your Kids About Bark

 Start the conversation: “I think it’s important for you to have privacy.
 The reason I want to use Bark is that it will only alert me if there might be something wrong.
 I don’t want to read every time you ask your friends what’s up, but I do want to know if someone is cyberbullying you or sending you inappropriate pictures.”

 It’s also worth noting that 99.91% of all communications are reviewed only by Bark’s artificial intelligence engine.
 We do have a trained human review team that works to verify urgent or life-threatening alerts, but kids can rest assured knowing that neither their parents nor the employees at Bark are watching their every move.

 Start the conversation: “You know how when you first got your permit, you had to have someone driving with you to help you watch for hazards on the road?
 That’s kind of how Bark works — it helps me watch out for bad drivers on social media who might be putting you in danger.”

 Parents should give their kids some credit — they’re often capable of handling challenging situations on their own.
 But they can’t handle everything alone.
 For times when they’re in over their heads — if they’re being groomed by a sexual predator or if someone is extorting them with inappropriate photos — Bark allows kids to have someone in their corner.

-Parents entrust their kids with will powerful tools — tools that will allow them to engage with communities across the world.
-Bark ensures that kids are better protected while they use them.
-By monitoring texts, emails, YouTube, and 24+ social media platforms, Bark allows families to work together against digital dangers.
-Sign up today for a free one-week trial!
+Parents trust their kids with powerful tools — tools that will allow them to engage with communities across the world.
+Bark ensures that kids are better protected while they use them, helping families manage and protect their children’s digital lives.